Primer of Strong-Field Quantum Electrodynamics for Experimentalists: Nonperturbative QED in Strong External Fields

 It quantifies the importance of quantum effects, specifically the degree to which the particle couples to the quantised radiation field in the presence of a classical background.
 Since both charged particles ($e^\pm$) and neutral photons ($\gamma$) can undergo quantum processes, though in different ways, two distinct definitions are required~\cite{DiPiazza:2011tq, LUXE:2023crk}:\footnote{In contrast, $\xi$ defines how charged particles respond to the classical field.}

-Here, $m_e c^2$ is the electron rest energy, $\hbar\omega_\gamma$ is the photon energy, and $\theta$ is the angle between the particle velocity and the field propagation direction.
-If the collision is head-on, $\theta=0$.
+Here, $m_e c^2$ is the electron rest energy, $\hbar\omega_\gamma$ is the photon energy, and $\theta$ is the angle between the particle velocity and the opposite of the field propagation direction.
+With this convention, a head-on collision corresponds to $\theta=0$.
 Both $\chi=\chi_{e,\gamma}$ parameters increase with the strength of the background field and the energy of the particle involved.

 For $e^{\pm}$, $\chi_e$ signals the onset of quantum radiation effects.
 In classical electrodynamics, radiation is emitted continuously and carries away only a small fraction of the particle’s energy.
 In contrast, for $\chi_e \gtrsim 1$, high-energy photons are emitted stochastically, a phenomenon known as \textit{quantum recoil}~\cite{DiPiazza:2011tq, Blackburn:2019rfv}.